CHEMICAL FREE INGREDIENTS

-It has a spicy, warming aroma that is energizing & uplifting.
+It has a spicy, warm comforting aroma that is also energizing, stimulating & uplifting.

-Topically, in massage, it can reduce arthritis, muscle aches, tension, and improve circulation.
+Topically, in massage, it can ease arthritis, muscle aches, tension, and improve circulation.

-From topical aroma and diffused Ginger can ease nausea, motion sickness and indigestion.
+Topical aromas, and diffused, Ginger can ease nausea, motion sickness and indigestion.

-Ginger is very strong and should be used carefully.
+Ginger is very strong and should be used fully diluted & carefully.

 ar-Curcumene, B-Sesquiphellandrene, B-Bisabolene, Camphene, B-Phellandrene, Borneol, 1,8-Cineole, a-Pinene, B-Elemene